tlouarn/tlouarn.github.io/_posts/2021-06-03-implementing-domain-driven-design.md

 Also, the Author adds detailed testing strategies along with most explanations and implementations of concepts, which will prove quite useful to the practitioner (e.g. how to test Value Objects, Repositories etc.).

-Overall, the book was a good read that I would definitely recommend to intermediate software developers, Java or not.
+Overall, the book was a good read and I definitely recommend it to intermediate software developers, Java or not.